volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 <li>3</li>
 ```

-And then append a new element to the end of the above list:
+And then add a new element to the end of the list above:

 ```html
 <li>1</li>